cvet/fonline-tla/SCRIPT_API.md

   ...

-* `OnNpcPlaneRun(Critter critter, int planeId, int reason, uint& result0, uint& result1, uint& result2)`
+* `OnNpcPlaneRun(Critter critter, int planeId, int reason, any& result0, any& result1, any& result2)`

   ...